 2011-12: Johnson played his first season in the USHL for the Lincoln Stars.
 In 55 games for that club, Johnson scored 20 goals and added 35 assists for 55 points.
 In 8 playoff games, he notched 1 goal and 1 assist for 2 points.

 2012-13: Johnson competed in his second USHL season for the Lincoln Stars.
 In 57 games, he scored 19 goals and 27 assists for 46 points.
 Johnson went scoreless in 5 playoff games.
 Johnson played for Team USA at the 2012 World Junior A Challenge, picking up 4 assists in 4 games.
 Johnson also took part in the 2012 All-American Prospects Game, as well as the 2013 USHL Top Propsects Game.
 He will play for UND starting in the fall of 2013.
-Johnson was ranked 96th by CSS among North American skaters eligible for the 2013 NHL Draft.
+Johnson was ranked 96th by CSS among North American skaters in the final rankings and was selected by Chicago in the fifth round (134th overall) in the 2013 NHL Draft.

 2013-14: Johnson skated in all 42 games for North Dakota in his freshman season.
 He scored 8 goals with 13 assists and was plus-9 with 26 penalty minutes.
 Five of his eight goals came on the Fighting Sioux power play.
 North Dakota finished second to St. Cloud State in the newly-formed National Collegiate Hockey Conference and lost to Miami, 3-0, in the NCHA semifinals; earning an at-large bid to the NCAA Midwest Regional after defeating Western Michigan in the league’s third-place game.
 The Fighting Sioux defeated Wisconsin and Ferris State to win the regional; falling to Minnesota 2-1 in the Frozen Four semifinals on a goal in the game’s final second.